leesahanders/python-shiny-app-demo-cicd-github-actions/README.md

 ls -1d /opt/python/*

 # Create the uv project, this example declares the python version to use explicitly.
 Make sure this matches a version you have access to.
-uv init --app --python 3.10.16
+uv init --app --python 3.12.11

+# Create a virtual environment
+uv venv

+# Initialize the venv
+source .venv/bin/activate

+# Install needed packages
 uv pip install shiny
 ```

-If using a specific version of a package make sure it is called out both in the python-versions file and the pyproject.toml file
+If using a specific version of a package make sure it is called out both in the python-versions file and the pyproject.toml file like this:
-If using a specific version of databricks-connect then make sure that the version needed is called out in the pyproject.toml file like this:

 ```
 dependencies = [